auperatech/VMSS2.0/docs/node_guide.md

 ## box_tracker

-**Description:** Identifies object for tracking through a video stream.
+**Description:** Tracks detected objects coming from a detector, assigning a unique ID to each.

 **Node Options:** [BoxTrackerOptions](avap_doc.md#boxtrackeroptions)